mattbierner/median-gif/documentation/about.md

 ![](https://raw.githubusercontent.com/mattbierner/median-gif/gh-pages/documentation/images/original.gif)

 ### Sample Direction
 Controls the direction of sampling for blending.
-Forward means that frames after the current frame are sampled to produce the new frame, while reverse means that frames before the current frame are sampled.
-Bidirectional combines forward and reverse (and samples twice as many frames.)

-Forward:
+**Forward** - Samples frames after the current frame to produce the new image.

 ![](https://raw.githubusercontent.com/mattbierner/median-gif/gh-pages/documentation/images/example.gif)

-Reverse:
+**Reverse** - Samples frames before the current frame to produce the new image.

 ![](https://raw.githubusercontent.com/mattbierner/median-gif/gh-pages/documentation/images/revese.gif)

-Bidirectional
+**Bidirectional** - Combines forward and reverse (and samples twice as many frames.)

 ![](https://raw.githubusercontent.com/mattbierner/median-gif/gh-pages/documentation/images/bidirectional.gif)

 ### Sample Frames
 Number of frames to sample.
-A sample size of 1 produces the original gif, while a sample size equal to the number of frames blends all frames in the gif.
+A sample size of 1 produces the original gif (since only the current frame is sampled), while a sample size equal to the number of frames in the animation blends all frames together.

 Sample size of 5: